 Transaction Editor renders HTML within an internet browser for the expressed purpose of giving authenticated Users access to transactional data.
 It can render mobile-friendly portals for customers, vendors, or employees using very specific transactional access controls.
 Using specific client software, it can provide a broader back-office access to manage transactional content that can restrict User access at the table, row and column levels.

 Are these "websites"?
 Not in the sense most people think, which is what I call "marketing" websites.
 Marketing websites, like transactioneditor.com, are usually less functional and more informational to attract leads and optimize search engine indexing.
 They contain a lot of graphics, are mobile-friendly, and will play a video for you.
 Transaction Editor is a service for developing, hosting, ,and supporting custom database applications.
-See my Portfolio pages for examples to see for what Transaction Editor is being used.
+See my Portfolio pages for examples of what Transaction Editor is being used.

 Absolutely!
 Our expertise is in streamlining workflows and building secure access-controlled on-line database applications.

 In the context of business database application development, workflow design is coming up with the steps to complete a data entry task.
-Before you can create an order, you have to select the products being ordered and enter the customer billing and shipping information.
-Likewise, before you can assemble a finished product, you must identify the components going into that assembly before you can group them under a new finished goods bill of materials.
+For example, before you can create an order you have to select the products and enter the customer address information.
+Another example, when creating a manufacturing bill of materials you must first enter the component parts going into that assembly before you can group them under a new finished goods bill of materials.

 Transaction Editor enables you to create and edit transactions.
 The variety and order of performing those transactions (workflows) may vary from user to user.
 For example, an order is created by first selecting products, then entering customer contact and delivery information.
 Whereas, a help desk workflow will start by querying customer contact information, then viewing or editing orders.
 The design of the workflows drive how users interact with the application.
 Transaction Editor lets users share an interface, while we help them customize their own workflows.

 For a more technical definition try WikiPedia's Workflow.